roryp/evi-next-js-app/README.md

 1. Navigate to the "Sarcasm Voice" page using the navigation bar.
 2. Enter the text you want to convert to sarcastic speech.
+3. Select your preferred TTS model (Standard or Mini).
-3. Customize the voice settings using the provided controls.
+4. Customize the voice settings using the provided controls.
-4. Click the "Generate Voice" button.
+5. Click the "Generate Voice" button.
-5. Listen to the generated audio through the audio player.
+6. Listen to the generated audio through the audio player.
-6. Download the audio file by right-clicking on the player and selecting "Save audio as..."
+7. Download the audio file by right-clicking on the player and selecting "Save audio as..."

 #### Voice Customization Options